ToyokoLabs/docs/gsutil.md

 =================================

-To copy, move or delete files from your machine to a Google Storage, you can use the Google GUI (aka [Google Cloud Console](https://console.cloud.google.com/)) or the **gsutil** command.
+To copy, move or delete files from your machine to a Google Storage, you can use the Google GUI (aka <a href="https://console.cloud.google.com/" target="_blank">Google Cloud Console</a>) or the **gsutil** command.
 This tutorial explains the installation and use of gsutil to handle files in the command line.

 Before installing **gsutil**, let's create a bucket using the Google Cloud Console.